Archive for the ‘Politics’ Category

 His ideas repel me.
 Anything good or positive he proposes is extinguished by the nasty, spiteful attitude to those less fortunate than himself.
 He cares for no one except his own.
 He is the caricature of the nasty party personified.
 His legacy, of brutal treatment of the sick, disabled and unemployed, will be an eternal shame on him, the Tory party and Britain.

 There is no excuse for the Sunday Mirror’s entrapment of Brooks Newmark.
 It clearly amounts to a criminal offence under the Sexual Offences Act 2003.
 For causing someone to engage in sexual activity without consent the penalty is up to 10 years in jail and both the freelance journalist concerned and the Mirror’s weekend editor Alison Phillips should be charged forthwith.

 The subterfuge involved is also in clear breach of the Editors’ Code and the newly created, sham press regulator, IPSO, should act.
 Mind you that’s like asking the mafia to lock up its gangsters.
 It’s not going to happen.
-IPSO and the sickening parasites who set up this fraud are the problem and no part of the solution.
+IPSO and the sickening parasites who set up this fraud as a successor to the corrupt PCC are the problem and no part of the solution.